MarsBased/marsbased-website-old/_posts/2014-02-23-MarsBased-conquered-the-startup-grind.markdown

 As Martians, and newcomers, we found these principles to be particularly welcoming.
 Want to know how do we apply them?
 Keep reading!

-###How do we help others###
+###How we help others###

 First and foremost, we offer our expertise as a remote working dev shop.
-We are highly specialized in Ruby on Rails and the tech stack we wrote about in <a href="http://www.marsbased.com/blog/2014/02/01/we-make-the-right-app2/" title="Our last blog entry" target="_blank">this blog entry</a>.
+We are highly specialized in Ruby on Rails and the tech stack we wrote about in <a href="http://www.marsbased.com/blog/2014/02/01/how-we-make-the-right-app2/" title="Our last blog entry" target="_blank">this blog entry</a>.
 We guide you from the very birth of your business idea to its launch, by offering our end-to-end solutions based on our expertise and experience in web app development.

 We can help your business if you...